krishaamer/green-filter-research/research/literature/investing.md

 Bunq.
 (2020). *Bunq*. https://www.bunq.com/benefits/metalcard.

+Capgemini.
+(2022). *A World in Balance Why sustainability ambition is not translating to action*.

 Cowan, G. (2018).
 Robo Advisers Start to Take Hold in Europe. *Wall Street Journal*.

 Doorn, P. van.
 (2020).
 5 stocks that should thrive as the digital payments trend ramps up.
 In *MarketWatch*. https://www.marketwatch.com/story/5-stocks-that-should-thrive-as-this-digital-trend-ramps-up-2020-07-30.